 How a soccer practice ends is usually what sets the mood for the car ride home.
 A player could have a bad practice day, but if they end it off with something fun or encouraging they end up leaving happy.
 One thing you can do is play a game called “head /catch” which is where you toss the ball to each players head and say either “head” or “catch” and they do the opposite.
 Players all ages from 10 – adults love this game!
 You can play it with ages 8-9, but make sure you use a soft or almost flat ball.
 You don’t want one of these little ones heading hard soccer balls at this age.
 It would be like an adult heading a super hard basketball, which I wouldn’t want to do.
 You’ll see that players love this game and want to play next week.

-Another game, more of a shooting game is where each players has a ball.
+Another game, more of a shooting game (We call it Chipper Jones; long story:) which is where each players has a ball.
 One by one they shoot from 6 yards out and have to hit nothing but net.
 If the ball hits the ground first or misses the target the player is out.
 Once everyone goes, then for the 2nd round you back up 6 yards to the penalty spot.
 3rd round is 18 yards out, 4th round is 24 yards and 5th round is 30 yards.
 Around 24 or 30 yards is where ages 12+ get out.
 18-24 is where it’s tough for ages 8-11.
 This is a great way to teach how to strike the ball properly, using the laces or using the inside to bend the ball.
 Using the inside to bend it way different then using the inside push pass.
 Here’s a good article on how to strike the ball properly, get more power and use different techniques.